PaddlePaddle/Paddle/doc/design/csp.md

 | message passing | MPI |
 | bulk synchronous parallel (BSP) | Pregel distributed programming framework |

-Because Fluid was designed to be a programming language, we would like to implement CSP.
+Since Fluid was designed to be a programming language, we would like to implement CSP in Fluid.

 ### CSP v.s.
 Actor Model

 A well-known implementation of Actor Model is the Erlang programming language.
-In Actor Model, *processes* could send messages to and receive messages from another process given it ID.
+In Actor Model, *processes* could send messages to another process and receive messages from another process given the process IDs.
 We can find the three ingredients, process with ID, send, and recv, in MPI too.
 Indeed, we can rewrite Erlang programs in Python + MPI with possibly fewer lines of code.
-Our concern with Actor Model is that it doesn't look reasonable to implement process management in a programming language's runtime library; instead, it seems the OS's responsibility to manage processes and libraries like MPI for send/recv.
+Our concern with Actor Model is that it doesn't seem reasonable to implement process management in a programming language's runtime library; instead, it should be the operating systems' responsibility to manage processes and libraries like MPI for send/recv.

 ## CSP in Fluid

 Fluid has two fundamental control-flows: *if-else* and *while*.
-If we are to implement CSP, we need:
+If we are to implement CSP, we need the following:

-1. a new data type: *channel*,
+1. a new data type: *channel* and operators *send* and *recv*,
-1. two new operators: *send* and *recv*, and
+1. *goroutine* or thread, and
 1. a new control-flow: select.

-Also, we need Python wrappers for the above ingredients.
+We also need Python wrappers for the above components.

 The type *channel* is conceptually the blocking queue.
 In Go, its implemented is a [blocking circular queue](https://github.com/golang/go/blob/68ce117cf17b8debf5754bfd476345779b5b6616/src/runtime/chan.go#L31-L50), which supports send and recv.
-The challenge lies more in select.

-The operation select has been in OS kernels long before Go language.
+The `select` operation has been in OS kernels long before Go language.
 All Unix kernels implement system calls *poll* and *select*.
-They work by inquiry all file descriptors under their monitoring.
+They monitor multiple file descriptors to see if I/O is possible on any of them.
 This takes O(N) time.
-Since Linux 2.6, a new system call, *epoll*, can do O(1).
+Since Linux 2.6, a new system call, *epoll*, can do the same in O(1) time.
 In BSD systems, there is a similar system call *kqueue*.
 Go's Linux implementation uses epoll.

-It might be a great idea to implement Fluid's select using epoll too.
-In this design doc, we start from the O(N) way, so could we focus on Python binding and the syntax.
+It might be a good idea to implement Fluid's select using epoll too.
+In this design doc, we start from the O(N) way, so we could focus on Python binding and the syntax.

 ### Type Channel